Azure-Samples/active-directory-verifiable-credentials-node/1-node-api-idtokenhint/README.md

 ---
 # Verifiable Credentials Code Sample

-This code sample demonstrates how to use Microsoft's Entra Verified ID to issue and consume verifiable credentials.
+This code sample demonstrates how to use Microsoft's Entra Verified ID to issue and verify verifiable credentials.

 ## About this sample